romagny13/react-form-validation/README.md

 Form props | Description
 -------- |  --------
-mode | submit (by default, validate form elements after the first submission) or touched (validate form elements on lost focus the first time) onSubmit | function to call on form submission (with hasError, form states and form model) hasErrorClassName | error className ('has-error' by default) hasSuccessClassName | success className ('has-success' by default) showHasSuccess | (false by default) add has success className on success
+mode | submit (by default) or touched onSubmit | function to call on form submission hasErrorClassName | error className ('has-error' by default) hasSuccessClassName | success className ('has-success' by default) showHasSuccess | (false by default) add has success className on success